ScoobyCodes/simple_android_app/README.md

 # simple_android_app
->A simple Android App coverting Temperature between Celsius to Fahrenheit And Fahrenheit to Celsius.
+>This is a simple Android App used for coverting Temperature from Celsius to Fahrenheit And Fahrenheit to Celsius.
+ :)